InkblotSoftware/aisutil/README.md

   of the key static vessel data fields.
 - *OUTPUT_GEOMAP.png* - a world map showing all the positions where positional data was broadcast from, and passed the filters.
-  Projection is equirectangular, resolution is 1 degree.
+  Projection is equirectangular, resolution is 3 pixels per degree.

 Data filtering and file segregation